aws/copilot-cli/site/content/docs/developing/svc-to-svc-communication.en.md

     alias: ${COPILOT_SERVICE_NAME}.${COPILOT_ENVIRONMENT_NAME}.${COPILOT_APPLICATION_NAME}.local
 ```

-and `front-end` can keep using the same endpoint to make API calls via Service Connect instead of Service Discovery to leverage the benefits of load balancing and additional resiliency.
+and `front-end` also has the same setting.
+Then, they can keep using the same endpoint to make API calls via Service Connect instead of Service Discovery to leverage the benefits of load balancing and additional resiliency.

 ## Service Discovery